notify-events/node-red/README.md

 You can specify the priority and level for each message and then use these properties to distribute notification flows.

-Attaching files and images is also supported.
+Attaching files, images and actions is also supported.